 Clay and Paper Theatre presents the 23rd Annual Night of Dread Festival, from October 6th to 29th, a month-long series of free, public, hands-on workshops, culminating in a theatrical pageant, with giant puppets, fire spinners, stilters & live music.

-At this much loved, family-friendly, community event, Clay and Paper Theatre invites Torontonians to call on, mock and banish their small fears and their big fears for their communities and the world.
-Through parade and pageantry, music and ritual we face our darkest fears together.
+At this much loved, family friendly, multi-arts festival, Clay and Paper Theatre invites Davenport residents to call on, mock and banish their small fears and their big fears for their community and the world.
+Through engaging art making opportunities, puppetry, pageantry, music and ritual, we’ll face our darkest fears together.

 Don’t forget, the dress code for the event is black and white and most dreadful!Tamara Romanchuk, Co-Artistic Director, Clay and Paper Theatre

-Due to ongoing renovations, the Dufferin Grove Park Rink House is unavailable to us this year as a staging ground for the full Night of Dread event.
-Therefore, October 29th is a parade-only celebration that begins at Shaw, north of Bloor Street W. and ends at Dovercourt Park.Clay and Paper Theatre
+Due to ongoing renovations, the Dufferin Grove Park Rink House is unavailable to us this year as a staging ground for the full Night of Dread Pageant, bonfire, installations, concerts and dance.
+Therefore, October 29th is a pageant-only celebration in Dovercourt Park (Intersection: Bartlett Ave & Fernbank Ave).Clay and Paper Theatre